grv07/grv07.github.io/index.md

 ### Rust Open Source Contributions

 *Some open-source contributions on CLI projects in rust:*
+1. [obunch](https://github.com/grv07/obunch) is a web api for shop management based on actix-web and tokio-postgres.
-1. [Quick Aliasing](https://github.com/grv07/quick-alias) is a useful tool for creating aliases for long and repeated commands.
+2. [quick Aliasing](https://github.com/grv07/quick-alias) is a useful tool for creating aliases for long and repeated commands.
-2. [Brunt](https://github.com/grv07/brnt) A quick renaming tool with backup history.
+3. [brunt](https://github.com/grv07/brnt) A quick renaming tool with backup history.
-3. [ToDO](https://github.com/grv07/todo) A CLI task manager in rust.
+4. [todO](https://github.com/grv07/todo) A CLI task manager in rust.
-4. [Tree](https://github.com/grv07/tree) A CLI tool to print directory structure.
+5. [tree](https://github.com/grv07/tree) A CLI tool to print directory structure.

 ### **Professional Summary**
 - A dynamic IT professional with 6 years of experience as a full-stack developer.